Józef Poniatowski

 In 1807, after Napoleon Bonaparte established the Duchy of Warsaw, Józef Poniatowski was appointed the minister of war.
-He commanded a 16,000-strong army during the Austro-Polish War (April to October 1809) and achieved tactical success over a larger and more experienced Austrian force in the Battle of Raszyn.
+He commanded a 16,000-strong army during the Austro-Polish War (April to October 1809) and fought a larger Austrian force in the Battle of Raszyn.
 There followed a Polish advance into the territory of Galicia.
 The conflict ended with a Polish victory, which allowed the Duchy to recover some of the lands lost in the Partitions of Poland.

 A staunch ally and supporter of Emperor Napoleon I of France, Poniatowski voluntarily took part in the French invasion of Russia of 1812.
 Injuries received during the fighting for Moscow eventually forced his return to Warsaw, where he worked on the reconstruction of the Polish forces intended to fight in Germany.
-Covering the retreat of the French army after Napoleon lost the "Battle of the Nations" at Leipzig (1813), Poniatowski was repeatedly wounded and drowned in the Elster river.
+Covering the retreat of the French army after Napoleon lost the "Battle of the Nations" at Leipzig (1813), Poniatowski was badly wounded and while trying to escape he drowned in the Elster river.

 Early Austrian years and war with the Ottomans

 Prince Józef Antoni Poniatowski was born in Vienna, Austria in the Palais Kinsky He was baptized in Vienna's Schottenkirche.

-He was the son of Andrzej Poniatowski, the brother of the last king of Poland Stanislaus II Augustus (born Stanisław Poniatowski), and a field marshal in the service of Austria.
-His mother was Countess Maria Theresia Kinsky von Wchinitz und Tettau, a lady in the court of Maria Theresa belonging to the influential Czech-Austrian aristocratic family.
+He was the son of Andrzej Poniatowski, the brother of the last king of Poland and grand duke of Lithuania Stanislaus II Augustus (born Stanisław Poniatowski), and a field marshal in the service of Austria.
+His mother was Countess Maria Theresia Kinsky von Wchinitz und Tettau (1740-1806), a court lady and a friend of Maria Theresa belonging to an old and influential Austro-Bohemian aristocratic family.
 His father died when Józef was ten, Stanislaus Augustus then became his guardian and the two enjoyed a close personal relationship that lasted for the rest of their lives.

-Maria Theresa was a godmother of Józef's older sister, who was also named Maria Teresa, after the Empress.
+Maria Theresa was the godmother of Józef's older sister, who was also named Maria Teresa, after the Empress.
 Józef was born and raised in Vienna, but also spent time with his mother in Prague and later with his uncle the king in Warsaw.
 Brought up in the "ancient regime" society, he was tutored in French, and spoke to his mother in that language.
 He also learned Polish, German and later, Russian.
 As a child he acquired the nickname "Prince Pepi", the Czech diminutive form of Joseph.